Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: Sum of squares certificates

 A priori it is not clear whether in the non-strong case finite convergence holds.
 In fact, for general polynomials, there are examples where finite convergence is not possible.
-We have a deeper look at this in Section~\ref{sec:convergence} where we prove an extension of Theorem~\ref{thm:archimedean}.
+As our main result, we provide a partial extension of Theorem~\ref{thm:archimedean} to the case where the bilinear optimization problem~\eqref{eq:hinv} has only finitely many optimal solutions (as characterized in Corollary~\ref{cor:finsol}).

+\begin{thm} Let $P = \left\{x\in\R^d\ |\ a-Ax\geq 0 \right\} $ be a full-dimensional $\HH$-polytope and let $Q = \conv(B)$ be a $\VV$-polytope containing the origin in its interior.
+Assume that one of the equivalent statements in Corollary~\ref{cor:finsol} holds.
+Then $\mu^* - x^T z \in\qm(A,B)$, and thus the hierarchy~\eqref{eq:putinar} decides the \textsc{Polytope Containment} problem in finitely many steps. \end{thm}

-To prepare for the finite convergence result, we show that in the semidefinite hierarchy for the {\sc Polytope containment} problem, the sos formulation is invariant under redundant constraints, i.e., redundant inequalities in the $\HH$-representation of $P$ or redundant points in the $\VV$-representation of $Q$.
+To prepare for the proof, we show that in the semidefinite hierarchy for the {\sc Polytope containment} problem, the sos formulation is invariant under redundant constraints, i.e., redundant inequalities in the $\HH$-representation of $P$ or redundant points in the $\VV$-representation of $Q$.
 Note that for a general semialgebraic constraint set this is not always true, even in the case of optimizing a linear function over it; see~\cite[Section 5.2]{Henrion2008} for a well-known example (cf.\ also \cite{gva-2011}).
 Recall that every $\HH$-representation of a certain polytope contains the facet defining halfspaces.
 Similarly, the vertices are part of each $\VV$-representation.